Shrek 2: Production

+Top: Antonio Banderas, Rupert Everett, and Jennifer Saunders provide the voices for Puss in Boots, Prince Charming and the Fairy Godmother.

+Bottom: Julie Andrews, John Cleese, and Larry King voices Queen Lillian, King Harold and Doris the Ugly Stepsister.

 In 2001, soon after the original Shrek proved to be a hit, Mike Myers, Eddie Murphy, and Cameron Diaz negotiated an upfront payment of $10 million each for voicing a sequel to the film.
 This pay increase represented a significant rise from the $350,000 salary that each of the three were paid for the first film.
 According to Jeffrey Katzenberg, the executive producer of Shrek 2 and a co-founder of DreamWorks Pictures, who led the negotiations, the payments were probably the highest in the actors' entire careers.
 Each of the actors were expected to work between 15 and 18 hours in total.
 The film was produced with a $70 million budget.

 Director Andrew Adamson returned to direct Shrek 2, after previously directing the first Shrek film.
 Ted Elliott and Terry Rossio, the screenwriters and co-producers of the first film, insisted that the sequel would be a traditional fairytale, but after disagreements with the producers, they left the project and were replaced by Adamson.
 His writing for Shrek 2 was inspired by the 1967 comedy-drama film Guess Who's Coming to Dinner, and was completed with the help of the film's co-writers Joe Stillman (one of the other writers from the first film), and screenwriting duo J. David Stem and David N. Weiss, and co-directors, Kelly Asbury and Conrad Vernon, the latter two of whom spent most of the film's production duration in Northern California while Adamson spent most of his time with the film's voice actors in Glendale, California.